run-ai/docs/docs/Researcher/scheduling/fractions.md

 Given a specific node, the IT administrator can decide whether to use one technology or the other.
 When the Researcher asks for a specific amount of GPU memory, Run:ai will either provide it on an annotated node by dynamically allocating a MIG partition, or use a different node using the fractions technology.

+## Limitations

+Run:ai certified dynamic MIG on NVIDIA A100 40GB only.
+If you are using A100 80GB of A30, please contact Run:ai customer support.

 ## See Also

 * Fractions [quickstart](../Walkthroughs/walkthrough-fractions.md).